 Your private tutor can help you figure out how to organize an essay draft.
 Just as with an English test, it’s important to have a coherent argument and not be too scatterbrained.
 You probably won’t have time to edit your essay, so you should instead focus on using key words that will help you remember important concepts and which will help you to clearly convey your ideas.

-Regular assessments with your professor can help you to manage your stress levels.
+Regular language assessment with your professor is a requirement in order to manage your stress levels.
 If that’s not enough, you can also do relaxation exercises with your teacher in order to lower your overall stress level and improve your public speaking abilities.

 Whether you’re studying Spanish in order to pursue a journalism degree, a business degree, or a literary career, Spanish and foreign languages in general are important to study and can play a role in choosing your professional path.
 Study abroad in college, or as a gap year after high school, can be pretty cool and not too difficult if you already have a pretty good grasp on the language.